pessoa-poli/containerizing_servers/README.md

 1. An instance only accessible via the container network just created: docker run --network my-user-defined-network-name image/name

-2. An instance accessible from outside, so we can communicate with it, using postman, and then communicate with the hidden server: docker run -p 127.0.0.1:9001:9001 --network my-user-defined-network-name image/name
+2. An instance accessible from outside, so we can communicate with it, using postman, and then communicate with the hidden server using the exposed server: docker run -p 127.0.0.1:9001:9001 --network my-user-defined-network-name image/name

-Connecting to the default container network, bridge, wont allow inter contaier communication using names.
-It's one of the advantages of using a user-defined network.
+Connecting to the default container network, bridge, wont allow inter container communication using names.

+Container communication using names is one of the advantages of using a user-defined network.